South Rim Fire: Effects

 Park infrastructure for Black Canyon of the Gunnison was heavily damaged or destroyed.
-Most of the 88 campgrounds on the South Rim were destroyed, along with a large observation deck, seven toilets, and a warehouse with heavy equipment.
+Most of the 88 campsites on the South Rim were destroyed, along with a large observation deck, seven toilets, and a warehouse with heavy equipment.
 Several other main buildings were also demolished.
 While removing trees with a chainsaw on July 19, one firefighter severely injured his left hand from the blade.

 Black Canyon of the Gunnison National Park was entirely closed after the fire started.
 The North Rim reopened on July 30, and the South Rim began to reopen on August 18.
 The main road and more lookout points fully reopened on August 29.
 On the evening of July 11, evacuations were issued for all visitors and staff of Black Canyon of the Gunnison National Park and residents in surrounding areas.
 State Route 347 was closed at the junction with U.S. Route 50.

 The South Rim Fire prompted an air quality advisory for Southwest Colorado, including Grand Junction, Silverton, and Lake City.
 The burn scar of the fire poses a risk of mudslides, rockfalls, and debris flow, which is a threat to anyone in the East Portal of Black Canyon.